 Shark fin soup has no nutritional value.
 It has been linked to mercury poisoning, Alzheimer’s like symptoms disease and other degenerative brain diseases.

 Fisheries hunting sharks for the coveted menu item are killing off the very species that employs them.
 Many sharks like the Scalloped Hammerhead have declined by up to 90 percent — loudly signaling that shark hunting just isn’t a sustainable job option for the poverty-stricken regions that need long-term employment.
 Dive tourism can replace the bloody day-job of shark hunting while also saving shark species and the ocean that depends on them.

 The shark sanctuary will cover 83 islands which include 1,001 dive sites to protect an optimal amount of sharks and marine life.
 A crucial state-wide shark fishing ban has also been in the works for years.
 The shark-hunting ban is necessary to ensure the Semporna Shark Sanctuary reaches its full potential — but politicians are still deliberating on how to make both the ban and the sanctuary a reality.

 Local and international non-government organizations (NGOs), government bodies and local communities largely support the Semporna Shark Sanctuary Project.
 The problem is, they have been supporting the plan since the Borneo Conservancy proposed it several years ago and, as conservationists keep explaining: the sharks can’t wait.

 The Semporna region is one of the few areas in the world where a devastating shark decline is still preventable, but this won’t be true for long.
 In the very near future, even Semporna’s shark species will have declined so severely that they cannot be saved.

-Tell NOAA No! to Shark Fin and Weakening USA Shark Protection
+Tell NOAA No! to Shark Fin and Weakening USA Shark Protection in 5 other states.

 Join us Stopping the Shark Fin Trade